The City Ground is an all-seater stadium, with a capacity of 30,500. It has been the home of Nottingham Forest since its opening in 1898.

 Where to Park?

 The City Ground has a large car park and there is also limited on-street parking.

 The local authority operates a matchday parking Nottingham forest on Victoria Embankment, near Trent Bridge cricket ground, just a couple of minutes from the stadium.

 Away Friendly Pubs near the City Ground

 The majority of the pubs close to the ground are “home fans only.”
-Several fans have reported experiencing trouble in the area of the station and advise to keep colours covered.
+Several fans have reported experiencing trouble in the area of the station and advise to keep colours covered aa there are not many away fan pubs nottingham forest.
 The Waterfront complex, which offers some good “away friendly” bars, is a short walk from the station.
 On exiting, turn right and right again at the top of the road.

 For rail travellers arriving early, the Olde Trip To Jerusalem is reportedly worth investigating.
 Dating back to the 1100s this historic pub serves real ale and quality food.
 On exiting the station, turn right.
 Turn left at the top of the road and take the 2nd right into Castle Road.
 The pub is on the left.
 The Stratford Haven, on Stratford Road, reportedly serves great beer and food and offers a vibrant atmosphere with both home and away fans.
 Hooters, on the main A6011, serves good beer and excellent food.
 Alcohol is also available inside the ground.